fbpx

 Here is one of my students doing his “book shelfie” about a book he enjoyed.
 After his classmates heard it, this book became a VERY popular part of our classroom library.
 You can click on the picture to hear what he thinks about the book.

-Tip #6 Templates Are Your Best Friend
+Tip #5 Templates Are Your BFF (copy and edit)

 Templates!
 When you make an activity in Seesaw, make a template first so you make less work for yourself.
 I made a pocket chart activity and named it “Pocket Chart Template”.
 Then, every time I want to use a pocket chart in Seesaw, I choose “copy and edit” from the template.
 My work is done for me and I don’t need to spend time doing something twice.

-Tip #7 Become a Seesaw Pioneer
+Bonus Tip - Become a Seesaw Pioneer

-I've been a Seesaw Ambassador since 2017
+I've Been A Seesaw Ambassador Since 2017

 Need to see how to make a Seesaw activity?